 The Buying Process In 5 (Mostly) Simple Steps

 Unlike some other countries, Japan has no single online database that manages all real estate data, so you’ll have to do much of your research with individual real estate companies or aggregator websites.

 There are plenty of cheap houses in Japan to choose from, so long as you know what to look for.
 In fact, there are more Real estate companies in Japan than there are convenience stores!
 (I didn’t believe this at first, but it’s true!)

 Most only offer their services in Japanese, however there are a few that cater to English speakers.
 Here’s a handy list of English-speaking realtors & professionals put together by Plaza homes (could be useful to get you started), otherwise google translate will be your best friend.

 Many of the best deals will be only available in Japanese, so I really recommend searching on Japanese sites.
-Here are a few good Japanese sites to start with:
+Here is a good Japanese website to start with:

 A large listing aggregator site with an excellent search function, AtHome have a huge selection, but sometimes limited info about properties.
 They usually pass you off to the local real estate company in charge of a particular property.

 When looking to buy a house in Japan, it’s recommended to first filter properties according to your specification.
 Some examples might include: